VampireTechnologyLord/TI-Python-Module/README.md

 ### I have used a method's returned value, but it won't work on my calculator!
 The returned values of functions are just for your own use for debugging in your IDE.
-The methods on the calculator dont actually return anything, which is why you are unable to get the value from them.
+The methods on the calculator don't actually return anything, which is why you are unable to get the value from them.

 ### How do I see a functions / class description?
 When using IntelliJ Idea, `Ctrl + Click` the statement.
 When using Visual Studio Code, You will see a dialogue with autocomplete suggestions.
-Click the `>` sign to toggle the informations.
+Click the `>` sign to toggle the information.